 Sequencing Methodologies

 The availability of genomic and transcriptomic resources has advanced biological research in leaps and bounds.
 Since the 1970s, genetic resources have allowed the elucidation of genes and transcriptional factors involved in not only vernalisation, but almost every major metabolic pathway in plants, animals and microbes.
-Advancements in sequencing technology have increased the quantity and quality of sequencing data that can be obtained from a sample by orders of magnitude in a fraction of the time.
+Advancements in sequencing technology has exponentially increased the quantity and quality of sequencing data that can be obtained from a sample and it is available in a fraction of the time.

 Sanger Sequencing

-One of the first sequencing techniques was the “chain termination” method originally developed in 1975 by (Sanger & Coulson 1975) and colloquially named ‘Sanger Sequencing’.
+In 1975, Sanger and Coulson developed one of the first sequencing techniques, the ‘chain termination’ method, colloquially called ‘Sanger Sequencing’(Sanger & Coulson 1975).
 It involves cloning a sequence of interest, genomic or transcriptomic, in four separate Polymerase Chain Reactions (PCRs), each containing a single type of di-deoxynucleotide triphosphate (ddNTP).
 During elongation, if the polymerase binds a ddNTP to the nucleotide chain instead of a deoxynucleotide triphosphate (dNTP), the absence of a 3'-hydroxyl group on the ddNTP prevents another dNTP or ddNTP from bonding.
-When electrophoresed over polyacrylamide gel and fluoresced, the result is a number of varying length bands in each column in the gel corresponding to the order of nucleotides.
+When electrophoresed over polyacrylamide gel and fluoresced, the result is a number of varying length bands in each column of the gel corresponding to the order of nucleotides.
 Many significant genomes have been constructed using Sanger Sequencing, including Caenorhabditis elegans (The C. Elegans Sequencing Consortium 1998), Arabidopsis (Arabidopsis Genome Initiative 2000) and the human genome.
 The disadvantages of Sanger sequencing is the time and cost involved.
 The human genome (approximately 3.4 Gbp, diploid) cost approximately USD $13 billion dollars and took hundreds of labs across the world thirteen years to complete, at a cost of around $4 per nucleotide (International Human Genome Sequencing Consortium 2004).
-Today, the cost of data generated by a single lane of an Illumina HiSeq 2500 sequencer is approximately $0.25 per million nucleotides.
+In comparison, today the cost of data generated by a single lane of an Illumina HiSeq 2500 sequencer is approximately $0.25 per million nucleotides.
 While Sanger Sequencing is the oldest, most time consuming and expensive method of sequencing per nucleotide, it is still considered the highest quality of sequencing currently available.

 Expressed Sequence Tags (ESTs)

 Expressed Sequence Tags are short cDNA fragments between 200 bp and 800 bp in length representing an mRNA transcript.
 They are created by randomly cloning and sequencing transcripts in a sample using PCR.
-The result is an “expression profile” (i.e. a unique set of genes expressed in a tissue type or environmental condition) of which each sequence within the set uniquely identifies the gene expressed.
+The result is an ‘expression profile’—a unique set of genes expressed in a tissue type or environmental condition—of which each sequence within the set uniquely identifies the gene expressed.
 These expression profiles can be compared to identify differentially expressed genes e.g. diseased and healthy tissue (Rezvani et al. 2000).
 One limitation with ESTs is the need for a priori knowledge of transcripts to characterise genes.
-A novel EST is difficult to identify if there is no sequence homology against a known transcript, meaning a transcript will be known to be expressed but without necessarily knowing its function.
+A novel EST is difficult to identify if there is no sequence homology against a known transcript, i.e a transcript will be known to be expressed without necessarily knowing its function.
 Another limitation is that identification of rare transcripts, such as those found in the human brain, can be difficult without the use of unique primer sets.
 These rare transcripts require either a priori knowledge of the transcript (Adams et al. 1991) or additional molecular techniques.
-If a rare transcript and an abundant transcript both contain the same PCR primers, the chance of primers binding to the rare transcript over the abundant one will be low, making it difficult to identify the rare transcript due to the high signal produced by the abundant transcript.
+If a rare transcript and an abundant transcript both contain the same PCR primers, the probability of the primers binding to the rare transcript is low.
+The high signal produced by the abundant transcript makes it difficult to identify the rare transcript.